Skip to content

 June 26, 2014 by Andic

 This is a favorite of ours and seemed worth revisiting as the first of two Palio days approaches in Siena on July 2.
-This historic horse race is a critical part of Siena’s culture, and a favorite spectacle for visitors to the Tuscan Untour.
+This historic horse race is a critical part of Siena’s culture, and a favorite spectacle for visitors to the Tuscan UnTour.
 All photos by Andrea Cancelliere.

 I arrive on the back of a moped, dressed in comfortable shoes and clothes and sporting a sash bearing the image of a porcupine.
 I can sense the emotion in the air.